 “We begin the day with bread; we end it with wine.
 We can bake bread in a few hours; wine takes years of cultivation, preparation, aging.
 Personal profit is good, but we don’t thrive if we eat and drink alone.
 Everything we make is a loaf, formed to be broken, distributed, shared….” – PETER LEITHART

-His broken body lit faith’s fuse,
+His broken body lit my faith’s fuse,

-my paper-thin faith he won’t refuse;
+a paper-thin faith he won’t refuse;

-he seeks repair, hates to scold,
+he seeks repair, he hates to scold,

 Swallowed slow the broken bread –

-small portion still difficult to swallow:
+small the portion, still hard to swallow:

-eat, He said, suffering will follow.
+eat, he said, suffering sure to follow.

-Silver chalice lifted, hesitant lips,
+Silver chalice lifted, hesitant my lips,

 Biblical blood holds healing power,

-don’t be coward, don’t head-cower:
+don’t be coward, no need to cower,

-slate wiped clean, once-slave to sin,
+our slate wiped clean, not slave to sin:

 What you must solemnly realise is that every time you eat this bread